NebraskaJS/nebraskajs.com/README.md

 Web site for Nebraska programmers dedicated to the JavaScript programming language.

+### Post-meetup Website Update Procedure

+1. Upload the video to the NebraskaJS YouTube Channel.
+1. If a new presenter, add their GitHub username to `presenters.yml` as a key.
+The usernames in this file are organized by first presentation date.
+1. If a returning presenter, increment their `count` value in `presenters.yml`.
+This will add another ring to their avatar.
+1. Run `grunt presenters` to fill in the rest of the `presenters.yml` data automatically from GitHub APIs.
+1. Add a new `_post/*.md` entry, probably using `layout: post-video`.
+Look at some of the new posts for examples.
+1. `grunt deploy` to upload a new version of the site (assumes you have a `nejs` host in your `.ssh/config` with the proper credentials)

 ### Building the Site

 Use [NPM](http://npmjs.org) to install the dependencies.